- HOME

 Department of Geography deals with the spatial differentiation, dynamics and interactions between the processes and phenomena of nature and society in Bulgaria and beyond.
 This type of spatial interpretation is realized by implementing a comprehensive approach of research.
 The work of the department is framed in three research groups: Physical Geography, Human Geography and GIS.
 The main areas of research are global change and environmental protection, European integration, cross-border cooperation and regional sustainable development, education and qualification.

 The Institute for Water Education is the largest international postgraduate water education facility in the world.
 The Institute confers fully accredited MSc degrees and PhDs.
 Since 1957 the Institute has provided postgraduate education to more than 14,500 water professionals from over 160 countries, the vast majority from the developing world.
 Over 100 PhD fellows are currently enrolled in water-related research and numerous research and capacity development projects are carried out throughout the world.
-UNESCO-IHE is at the centre of a vast international network of water related institutions, and functions as an interface between knowledge networks and centres, public and private sector organisations, scientific and professional associations and other members of the international water community.

 Core activities: